 Third, if a connector exists, does it operate in real time and keep all necessary data flowing to and from each system?
-Some connectors operate in real time, others synch up systems on a daily or weekly basis.
+Some connectors operate in real time, others sync up systems on a daily or weekly basis.
 Some move only a limited set of data between systems, and some work in only one direction — say, from an inventory management system into the ERP.
 If your team has done extensive custom configurations, some data types might not be known to the connector.

 Cost of ERP

 The cost of an ERP project varies widely depending on vendor, modules and deployment model.
-Generally speaking, total costs can range from less than $10,000 per year to millions of dollars annually.
+Generally speaking, total costs can range from less than US $10,000 per year to millions of dollars annually.
 ERP systems are priced with the needs of the target audience in mind, so those built for emerging and high-growth businesses will be more affordable than those used by Fortune 500 enterprises.

-Cloud-based ERP, and specifically multi-tenant SaaS options, usually have lower upfront costs than on-premises software because there’s no hardware to purchase nor system experts to hire.
+Cloud-based ERP, and specifically SaaS options, usually have lower upfront costs than on-premises software because there’s no hardware to purchase nor system experts to hire.
 With a SaaS solution, the vendor takes care of upkeep and charges its customers an annual fee, often on a per-user basis.

 The price of ERP will also vary based on which modules you need.
 Solutions may come with core functionality for finance and basic inventory/order management, but adding complementary modules brings an additional fee.

-With on-premises software, companies purchase a perpetual license that’s more expensive, but it’s a one-time expense.
+With on-premises software, companies purchase a perpetual licence that’s more expensive, but it’s a one-time expense.
 As with SaaS, the price of this software will vary based on the type and number of modules needed.
 But those that select on-premises systems also pay for the servers and other infrastructure to host the software, are often on the hook for maintenance fees and may need to bolster their IT staffs.
 A hybrid model could be even more expensive, as it requires many of the resources to support on-premises ERP in addition to the subscription fees for cloud applications.

-Finally, remember that the costs of ERP go beyond licensing.
+Finally, remember that the costs of ERP go beyond licencing.
 When calculating the TCO of various ERP solutions, factor in implementation and operating expenses related to customisation, maintenance, training, upgrades and support.
 These costs will vary from one provider to the next, so do your due diligence and ask a lot of questions to get a clear estimate of the total outlay, both Capex and Opex.

 History of ERP